NoHaWeb/Agenor/SECURITY.md

 ### Reporting process

 1. **Private report**: Send an email to vasadam@email.com detailing the vulnerability.
 Please refrain from making it public until we have had a chance to deal with it.

+2. **Include Details**: Provide thorough information about the vulnerability, steps to reproduce, and proof-of-concept code if applicable.